Rooks County Grant Deed Form

 Are these forms guaranteed to be recordable in Rooks County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Rooks County that you need to transfer you would only need to order our forms once for all of your properties in Rooks County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Rooks County you only need to order once.

 Real estate conveyances in Kansas are governed by Chapter 58, Section 22 of the Kansas Statutes, but the statutes do not specifically address grant deeds.